 Shresth Verma

-I am a second-year PhD student at Harvard University advised by Prof. Milind Tambe.
-I’m interested in reinforcement learning and multi-agent systems for planning and optimization with applications in public health.
-My current work focuses on
+I am a third-year PhD student at Harvard University advised by Prof. Milind Tambe with research interests in Reinforcement Learning and LLMs for complex decision-making tasks.
+My work focuses on

 Previously, I spent two wonderful years at Google Research India, working in the AI for Social Good lab where I was grateful to be advised by Dr. Aparna Taneja.
-I developed robust bandit algorithms for planning targeted health interventions which in turn improve health literacy and medical adherence in underserved communities in India.
+I developed and deployed robust bandit algorithms to plan targeted mobile health interventions for more than 100K beneficiaries from underserved communities in India.

-Before that, I was a Data Scientist at United Health Group where I worked in the Chief Medical Officer’s team for modeling readmission risks for millions of beneficiaries.
-I also developed tools to visualize patient’s wellness journey using data obtained from the world’s largest healthcare graph database.
+Before that, I was a Data Scientist at United Health Group where I worked in the Chief Medical Officer’s team for modelling readmission risks for millions of beneficiaries.
+I also worked with data from the world’s largest healthcare graph database, designing graph-based analytics and tools to model and interpret patients’ longitudinal wellness journeys.

 | | |